yaal-coop/canaille/doc/configuration.rst

     This needs the ``sentry_sdk`` python package to be installed.
     This is useful if you want to collect the canaille exceptions in a production environment.

+:EMAIL_CONFIRMATION:
+    *Optional.*  If  set to true, users will need to click on a confirmation link sent by email when they want to add a new email.
+By default, this is true if SMTP is configured, else this is false.
+If explicitely set to true and SMTP is disabled, the email field will be read-only.

 :HIDE_INVALID_LOGINS:
     *Optional.* Wether to tell the users if a username exists during failing login attempts.
     Defaults to ``True``.
 This may be a security issue to disable this, as this give a way to malicious people to if an account exists on this canaille instance.